-Originally, the moisture content of dehydrated dog food is approximately 90-95% of extracted moisture, while freeze-drying removes about 98-99%.
+Originally, the moisture content of dehydrated dog food is approximately 90-95% of extracted moisture.
+Meanwhile, freeze-drying dog food removes about 98-99% from it.
 To rehydrate freeze-dried dog food, it will take approximately two to three minutes, while rehydrating dehydrated dog food can often take five to 10 minutes depending on the size of food chunks.

 Considering your adorable dog, understanding the benefits of both dehydrated dog food and freeze-dried dog food will help in choosing the best:

 Convenience: Both freeze-dried and dehydrated dog food are easy to feed — you just need to add water and wait.
 They are great for packing when you are traveling with your dog.

 Lightweight and Less space consumption: Both of these foods are better than kibble, since they are lightweight and are easy to store.

 Longer shelf life: These foods can last for about a year (as displayed on the container).
 However, once they are rehydrated, they should be served promptly, and the leftovers should be refrigerated.

 Nutritious: Both food types are nutritious compared to kibble.
 Freeze-dried dog food is the most nutritious among the three.
 However, you should read the nutritional analysis on the container just to be sure.